sagemath/trac_to_gh/Issue 6635.md

 # Issue 6635: implement more critical Hecke algebra functionality: index in saturation, discriminant

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6635

 Original creator: was